BestReviews is reader-supported and may earn an affiliate commission. Details

 Uses 7 inches of high-quality therapeutic foam, in three supportive layers.
 Soft microfleece cover can be washed numerous times.
 Accommodates larger breeds and older pets with mobility issues.
 Easy maintenance.

 An additional liner bag may be needed to protect cushion from moisture.

 The steel frame's rubber feet keep this pet cot stable on floors.
 Elevation and a breathable material improve air circulation and cooling.
 Remains supportive for years, unlike foam mattresses.

 Assembly can be challenging.
 Fabric may trigger a dog's chewing or scratching instincts.
-Not every dog's cup of tea.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.